Skip to Content

 • Pain and suffering

-Returning to the topic of motorcycle helmet use and safety, not wearing a helmet could hurt your chances of receiving a fair amount of compensation.
-Specifically, if you suffered a head injury in a crash and chose not to wear a helmet, then the liable party’s insurance company could argue that it should not have to pay for any damages related to that head injury.
+Returning to motorcycle helmet use and safety, not wearing a helmet could hurt your chances of receiving a fair amount of compensation.
+Specifically, if you suffered a head injury in a crash and chose not to wear a helmet, the liable party’s insurance company could argue that it should not have to pay for any damages related to that head injury.

 We know how to build counterarguments to protect your case, but it remains true that wearing a motorcycle helmet is always a good idea.